UK's Johnson, and his foes, await key 'partygate' report

 Many others are waiting to see what Gray says, and how the public responds.

-“The atmosphere within the Conservative Party is a mixture of shame, anger and disappointment,” Conservative lawmaker Andrew Bowie told the BBC.
-“There is a real sense of anger and disappointment within the party, and I think that many MPs therefore are struggling with the decisions that they may have to take over the next few weeks.”
+“There is a real sense of anger and disappointment within the party,” Conservative lawmaker Andrew Bowie told the BBC.
+“And I think that many MPs therefore are struggling with the decisions that they may have to take over the next few weeks.”

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic